 5. Mission Beach

 Mission Beach is located directly to the west of Old Town.
-Featuring a beach that stretches for 2 miles, it’s an incredibly popular destination for all manner of activities, including cycling, skateboarding, surfing, and sunbathing, as well as sports and games like frisbee, horseshoes, basketball and volleyball.
+Featuring a beach that stretches for 2 miles, it’s an incredibly popular destination for cycling, skateboarding, surfing, and sunbathing, as well as sports and games like frisbee, horseshoes, basketball and volleyball.
 It is even the original location of the over the line softball on the beach tournament.

 For those who want to be even more active during their stay, you also have the Wave House Athletic Club, where you can enjoy a fitness centre that has weights, cardio machines, fitness and aqua classes, and even beach bootcamps.
 While not as famed as Muscle Beach up the coast in LA, it’s still ideal for anyone who wants to keep in shape while making the most of their beachfront location.